sixpark/slate/source/index.html.md

 Some unsuccessful API responses will include a human readable error message as part of the response which may indicate the action required to remedy a subsequent request.

-Below is the standard set of HTTP status code summary.
+Provided is the standard set of HTTP status code:

 Error Code | Description
 ---------- | -------